triem1998/MoSeVa/README.md

 -  conda env create -f environment.yml
 -  conda activate pytorch

-Another way is to use the requirements.txt file:
--  conda install --yes --file requirements.txt

 If there is a problem with the installation of Pytorch, please follow this link to install it correctly: [Pytorch](https://pytorch.org/get-started/locally/).

 ##  Test MoSeVa code
--  Run IAE_CNN_joint_gamma_spectrometry.ipynb if you want to see how IAE works and train a new IAE model with your new data.
+-  Run [IAE_CNN_joint_gamma_spectrometry.ipynb](notebooks/IAE_CNN_joint_gamma_spectrometry.ipynb) if you want to see how IAE works and train a new IAE model with your new data.
--  Run Identification_quantification_variability.ipynb if you want to see how to use MoSeVa.
+-  Run [Identification_quantification_variability.ipynb](notebooks/Identification_quantification_variability.ipynb) if you want to see how to use MoSeVa.
 ## Test on another data
 -  Replace the data in the Data folder with your own data
 -  If you want to use P-OMP (without variabilty):
-      - Simply change the data in the file Identification_quantification_variability.ipynb
+      - Simply change the data in the file [Identification_quantification_variability.ipynb](notebooks/Identification_quantification_variability.ipynb)
 -  If you want to use MoSeVa (with variabilty):
-      - Train a new IAE model in IAE_CNN_joint_gamma_spectrometry.ipynb.
+      - Train a new IAE model in [IAE_CNN_joint_gamma_spectrometry.ipynb](notebooks/IAE_CNN_joint_gamma_spectrometry.ipynb).
       - Here are a few tips on how to train IAE effectively: increase the number of anchor points if the variability is very complex, increase the number of layers if the result is not very good.
-      - Update the new IAE model in Identification_quantification_variability.ipynb.
+      - Update the new IAE model in [Identification_quantification_variability.ipynb](notebooks/Identification_quantification_variability.ipynb).
 The MoSeVa code normally works well with predefined parameters in the notebook.